peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/README.md

   }
 ]
 ```
- - A `SQL` query to show a table with a `user_id` column and an `ARRAY` column being flattened as well as an order column being included in result:
+ - A `SQL` query to show a table with a `user_id` column and an `ARRAY` column being flattened as well as an order column being included in result in `postgres`:
 ```sql
 SELECT
   user_id,